garbados/quilter/readme.md

     npm test

 As of this writing, the test uses live data stored in the `demo` directory, and replicates with a live CouchDB instance living at `http://localhost:5984`.
 So, to run the tests, make sure you have an instance listening at that URL.

-I'll remove this warning once all the tests are properly mocked, at which point this won't be necessary.
+HTTP and filesystem mocks are [in development](https://github.com/garbados/quilter/issues/1).